pondersource/peppol-for-the-masses-DEMO/README.md

-## :bulb: The idea

-## In this project we will represent the usage of the [open source  python implementation](https://github.com/pondersource/peppol-python) of [Peppol](https://peppol.eu/) and also we will extend the functionility with sending an invoice straight to its recipient, identified by a WebID URL.
+## :bulb: In this project we implemented a [DEMO](https://demo-pondersource-net.herokuapp.com) to represent the Trust UI of [peppol-php](https://github.com/pondersource/peppol-python).

-# Peppol-python-Demo

-A Django-based Demo Website that you can find here:[Pondersource Demo](https://demo-pondersource-net.herokuapp.com) or you can download the code and run it on your local machine like this:
+### Try it by yourself

-# Open terminal (recommended: use a virtual environment)
+Ιt is recommended to use use a virtual environment

 ```console
 $ git clone https://github.com/pondersource/peppol-python-demo